Spoilers For Friday’s ‘General Hospital’: Ryan’s Mysterious Whereabouts Generate Questions And Speculation

 — General Hospital (@GeneralHospital) April 9, 2019

 Friday’s episode will also feature Curtis voicing concern to Nina over Jordan’s need for a kidney transplant.
-General Hospital spoilers note that Spencer will pop up and have an acrimonious conversation with Valentin and Robert will try to get Anna to open up to him about her worries.
+General Hospital spoilers note that Spencer will pop up and have an acrimonious conversation with Valentin, and Robert will try to get Anna to open up to him about her worries.
 It doesn’t look as if there will be much, if any, focus on Shiloh, Kristina, and Dawn of Day, and fans are probably glad to see the attention shift elsewhere for a moment.

 When and how will Ryan pop up again, assuming he is still alive?
 Will Ava and Felicia’s determination to lure him back to Port Charles be successful?
-General Hospital spoilers tease that there are juicy developments on the way and fans will be curious to see where this heads next.
+General Hospital spoilers tease that there are juicy developments on the way, and fans will be curious to see where this heads next.